ulabox/datasets/README.md

 * __discount%__ : The percent of total discount received.
 For instance, if the customer saves €10 in a €100 order (that is, he had to pay €80), this field will contain a 20.
 * __weekday__ : Day of the week when the order was paid.
 1=Monday, 7=Sunday.
 * __hour__ : The hour of the day the purchase was done.
 From 00 to 23.
-* __Categories' partials__ : Percent of money spent in each of the 8 website's main categories.
+* __Categories' partials__ : Percent of money spent in each of the 8 website's main categories:
   * __Food%__ : Non perishable food, for example: rice, cooking oil, snacks, cookies, sauces, canned food.
   * __Fresh%__ : Fresh and frozen food, for example: fresh tuna, fruits, frozen pizza, salads, meat.
   * __Drinks%__ : All kind of beverages, like: water, juices, wine, alcoholic drinks, milk, soy drinks.